 Questions you can ask

 Remember that interviews are a two-way process, so use this opportunity wisely by finding out what you want to know about the course - aside from what you can find on the university website or in the prospectus.

 For instance, you could ask the course tutor about the programme's range of teaching methods, expectations for each year of the degree, the main characteristics they look for in a student, as well as any tips on how to succeed on this particular course.

 They'll want to find out exactly what you have to offer, that you're taking your career decisions seriously and that you're prepared for university life and study.

-By showing passion for your subject and outside interests, while having a genuine interest in and knowledge about the course and university, you will come across as a well-rounded individual who has the potential to thrive in this environment.
+By showing passion for your subject and outside interests, while having a genuine interest in and knowledge of the course and university, you'll come across as a well-rounded individual who has the potential to thrive in this environment.

 Once you've secured your place on your chosen course, see our 10 things to do before starting university.